Weighted arithmetic mean: Weighted sample covariance

 And the weighted covariance matrix is given by:

 Similarly to weighted sample variance, there are two different unbiased estimators depending on the type of the weights.

 Frequency weights

 If the weights are frequency weights, the unbiased weighted estimate of the covariance matrix $\textstyle \mathbf{C}$, with Bessel's correction, is given by:

-Note that this estimator can be unbiased only if the weights are not standardized nor normalized, these processes changing the data's mean and variance and thus leading to a loss of the base rate (the population count, which is a requirement for Bessel's correction).
+This estimator can be unbiased only if the weights are not standardized nor normalized, these processes changing the data's mean and variance and thus leading to a loss of the base rate (the population count, which is a requirement for Bessel's correction).

 Reliability weights

 In the case of reliability weights, the weights are normalized:

 (If they are not, divide the weights by their sum to normalize prior to calculating $V_1$: